 If your hunt was successful and you have eaten a lot of fish already (i.e. you have reached your weekly R goal), then you can settle down and call it a day.
 On other days, you may not be in the right mood or you may have other things to do – so just do not hunt on these days.
 You can rest knowing that there are always fish out there growing and reproducing every day in the big ocean.
 If you pay attention and keep your eyes open, then you can trust to always get an opportunity out there to satisfy your needs.

 When trading the markets, think, feel and act in the same way as a shark would do!
-To succeed in the market, I coach my trader students to become part of that “Group of Sharks” who feed on the fish.
+To succeed in the market, I coach my trader students to become part of that “Group of Big Fish” who feed on the smaller fish.
 My Masters’ Class Traders are part of that group already.
 So can you, too, if you take the decision to move up the path of your Trader Development.
-Learning the 3 systems I trade & teach at my upcoming Forex Trading Systems Workshop might be the first step in that direction.
+Learning the systems I trade & teach at my Forex & Futures Trading Systems Workshops might be the first step in that direction.

 See some recent Testimonials from some Masters’ Class Traders who are all sharks in their own very special way!